 You can see all the marine life up close (though don’t get too close), and have the adventure of your lifetime.

-And yes the dolphin tour available is completely in the wild, which means that you are not 100% sure that you will see them but the boat captain knows more or less where they go and you have a very good chance to swim with them.
+And yes the dolphin tour available is completely in the wild, which means that you are not 100% guaranteed to see them.
+However, the boat captain knows more or less where they like to swim and so you have a very good chance to swim with them.